andhit-r/e-commerce/website_product_show_uom/README.rst

 3. Click **Customize** menu
 4. Toggle **Show UoM** option to show/hide UoM

-UoM will show after product price
+UoM will be displayed after product price.

 **Show UoM on each product page(s)**